AutonomousKcg-dev/Autonomous_kcg/README.md

-## How to connect g29-force-feedback to Cognata simulation
+## Autonomous control a vehicle in Cognata simulation

 first, make sure to source ros2 in each terminal